 A number of floodwater breeding species occur throughout the US and can cause serious annoyance around dusk.
 Some of the more common species are: the common floodwater mosquito (Aedes vexans), the woodland pool mosquito (Aedes canadensis), the striped floodwater mosquito (Aedes trivattatus), the dark rice-field mosquito (Psorophora columbiae), the common white footed mosquito (Psorophora ferox), the gallinipper (Psorophora ciliata), the common malaria mosquito (Anopheles quadrimaculatus), the southern house mosquito (Culex quinquefasciatus), the unbanded saltmarsh mosquito (Culex salinarius), the winter marsh mosquito (Culiseta inornata) and other species that do not have common names (Aedes atlanticus, Aedes infirmatus, or Psorophora ferox).

 But adaptation to biotopes that are dry most of the time and are only flooded irregularly results in very similar ways of life.
-Contrary to house mosquitoes, flood mosquitoes lay their eggs individually and normally deposit them on moist ground (A female can produce around 100 eggs per meal of blood).
+Contrary to house mosquitoes, floodwater mosquitoes lay their eggs individually and normally deposit them on moist ground (a female can produce around 100 eggs after each bloodmeal).
 However, the larvae in the developing stage don’t hatch yet.
 Instead, they can survive in the embryonic membrane for up to three years.

 But the larvae do not always hatch from the eggs, even if they manage to get into water.
 For example, low temperatures and an excessively high oxygen concentration in the water may prevent them from hatching.
 Important reasons: When it is cold, the development into a mature adult takes too long, the larvae would not survive in the wrong season and there are often fish and other natural enemies lurking in oxygen-rich waters.